-A inpatient or residential treatment program can offer a number of benefits for those who are undergoing the detox process.
-The facility is typically employed with professionals who are trained to monitor the process.
+A inpatient or residential treatment program can offer a number of benefits for those who are undergoing detox.
+The facility is employed with professionals who are trained to monitor the process.
 While there are no medications to treat Adderall addiction, oftentimes, there are medications that can be provided to alleviate severe withdrawal symptoms such as anxiety or depression.

-An important factor in going through the detox process is not only physical support but psychological support.
-Therapists and counselors on staff can help facilitate healing and begin to help the individual navigate the world without Adderall.
+An important factor in going through the detox process is not only physical support but also psychological support.
+Therapists and counselors on staff can help facilitate healing and begin to show the individual how to navigate the world without Adderall.
 Typically, counselors or therapists talk the individual through feelings of withdrawal, emotions around detox, and begin to process these feelings.

-Once detox is over and an individual is no longer having extreme physical withdrawal symptoms, it’s recommended that the person start working with therapists, counselors, or transition to residential treatment.
-While the detox process rids the need of the brain to have a reliance on Adderall, a residential treatment program helps individuals process feelings and function in daily life with the absence of the drug.
+Once detox is over and the individual is no longer having extreme physical withdrawal symptoms, it’s recommended that they start working with therapists, counselors, or transition to residential treatment.
+While the detox process rids the brain’s need to have a reliance on Adderall, a residential treatment program helps individuals process feelings and function in daily life with the absence of the drug.
 Mental health counseling can help those who used Adderall as a way to cope find new skills and coping mechanisms.
 Counselors and therapists can also help navigate any guilt, or shame the person may feel about their addiction and repair relationships.

 Adderall rehab facilities can additionally provide a number of modalities to help guide those struggling through the recovery process.
 Cognitive Behavioral Therapy or CBT is a common tool used to challenge thoughts, beliefs, attitudes, and actions that may have led to drug addiction.
 CBT helps determine the problem and is solution-focused to help formulate strategies to handle issues.
 Another commonly used approach is Dialectical Behavioral Therapy or DBT.
 DBT uses techniques combined with mindfulness to enrich distress tolerance skills that may be useful during an emotional reaction that could potentially lead to relapse.